prane-eth/SendAS/README.md

 # CyberSec_Project
-This contains the Cybersecurity project
+This contains the Cybersecurity project which is a part of a Hackathon.

+This project won 3rd rank (2nd runner up) in the Hackathon Tech Eden.

 The user uploads a file.
 It generates a download code along with a download link.